skryukov/inertia_rails-contrib/docs/guide/links.md

 ## Method

-You can specify the HTTP request method for an Inertia link request using the `method` attribute.
-The default method used by links is `GET`, but you can use the `method` attribute to make `POST`, `PUT`, `PATCH`, and `DELETE` requests via links.
+You can specify the HTTP request method for an Inertia link request using the `method` prop.
+The default method used by links is `GET`, but you can use the `method` prop to make `POST`, `PUT`, `PATCH`, and `DELETE` requests via links.

 :::tabs key:frameworks
 == Vue 2